Danilovgrad: World War II

 On May 31, 1944, a USAF Consolidated B-24 Liberator crashed in Danilovgrad.
 Although its entire crew of 10 ejected and survived, they were later caught and became prisoners of war.
 On July 23, 1944, at least 48 members of the League of Communist Youth of Yugoslavia were killed in a mass execution by Chetniks in the village of Lazine.

 During the Yugoslav Wars

 From 14 to 15 April 1995, a pogrom drove out the Romani population in one of Danilovgrad's neighborhoods, Božova Glavica.

-On 24 March 1999, the Milovan Šaranović barracks in Danilovgrad were bombed by NATO aircraft, killing a soldier named Saša Stojić.
+On 24 March 1999, the Milovan Šaranović barracks in Danilovgrad were bombed by NATO aircraft, killing a Yugoslav Army soldier named Saša Stojić.
 He was the first victim of the NATO bombing of Yugoslavia.

 Climate

 Like many parts of Montenegro, Danilovgrad has a humid subtropical climate (Cfa according to the Köppen climate classification) with cool winters and hot, drier summers.
 On 8 August 2012, Danilovgrad recorded a temperature of 44.8 C, which is the highest temperature to have ever been recorded in Montenegro.